LindadeHaan/Frontend-Applications/README.md

 ##### *Friday october 19*
 The presentations.
 Before I had my presentation I still worked a lot on my app.
 I wasn't satisfied with the styling.
 I did not know what color to use.
+Eventually I went with green because I think this is a friendly color.
+I prepared my pitch and practiced it.